Electron-Minecraft-Launcher/EML-Lib/README.md

 ## Tests

-The library have been tested on:
+The library has been tested on:

 <table>
   <tr>